 To be convicted of a vehicular crime, you must be driving or “in actual physical control” of the vehicle.

 A vehicle is every device “upon which any person or property may be transported or drawn upon a highway.”
 This excludes trains, motorized wheelchairs, and/or horses.
-Other “vehicles” include:
+Other “vehicles” include scooters, mopeds, and motorcycles.

 If you are involved in a motor vehicle accident that results in a death or serious bodily injury and you were under the influence of drugs or alcohol, you could be facing a Class B felony.
 This is a very serious crime.
 Unlike other Class B felonies, if convicted, you must serve a minimum of 2 years in prison, and you could serve up to 20 years.
 You will also be punished with a fine of not less than $2,000.

 This charge is treated the same as a DUI involving Serious Bodily Injury or Death, except, this applies if you have previously been convicted of at least 2 prior DUIs.
-If this applies to your situation, you are likely facing a Class A felony.
-You will be facing life with possibility of parole or a definite term of 25 years.
-For either of these sentences, you must serve a minimum of 10 years before you are even eligible for parole.
+If this applies to your situation, you are likely facing a Class A Felony.
+This means you will be facing life with possibility of parole or a definite term of 25 years.
+For either of these sentences, you must serve a minimum of 10 years before you are eligible for parole.

-As you can see traffic offenses can be minor or life changing.
-If you or a loved one is facing any of the above charges, let the Wright Law Group, PC help you and ease your mind.
+As you can see, traffic offenses can be minor or life changing.
+If you or a loved one are facing any of the above charges, let the Wright Law Group, P.C. help you we are available 24/7.
 Call us immediately at (702) 405-0001.
-We are available 24/7.
+Our consultations are always free and confidential.